yinkalario/DCASE2019-TASK3/README.md

 - Extract SED prediction files from ./appendixes/submissions_eval/$MODEL_FOLDER/sed_mask_fusioned/, and copy those files to a folder named 'model_1' eg., this 'model_1' folder should be placed under a path specified as DEV_MODELS_PATH or EVAL_MODELS_PATH in ./stacking/run.sh

 - In this code, up to four models are stacking fusioned, so if you try to use stacking, four folders which are 'model_1', 'model_2', 'model_3' and 'model_4' should be created and filled in with the data extracted from four models.
+More models could be used for ensemble, simply modify the list 'MODEL' in ./stacking/meta_features.py

 then run